 This intestinal disease of horses and foals is characterized by diarrhea and sudden stomach pain.
 It has been associated with various species of Clostridium bacteria (C. difficile and C. perfringens), which are likely responsible for the disease.
 The bacteria are normally present in the soil or the environment and may be ingested by horses.
 They are commonly found in the intestine of healthy horses.
-The factors that trigger disease are not well understood, but it may be that some alteration in the organisms normally found in the digestive tract—such as a change of diet or antibiotic treatment—permits excessive multiplication of the bacteria and the production of toxins (poisonous substances) capable of causing intestinal damage and disease.
+The factors that trigger disease are not well understood, but it may be that some alteration in the organisms normally found in the digestive tract—such as a change of diet or antibiotic treatment—permits overgrowth of the bacteria and the production of damaging toxins.

 Certain antibiotics (notably, erythromycin, beta-lactam antibiotics, and trimethoprim/sulfonamide), are more likely than others to be associated with intestinal clostridiosis.
 Mares with foals that are being treated with erythromycin appear to be at high risk.
 Cutting down on the amount of roughage in the diet prior to surgery may also be a factor.